A Moebius inversion formula to discard tangled hyperbolic surfaces: Introduction

-In fact, the word \emph{tangles} was first coined by Friedman for large random regular graphs, in the proof of Alon's conjecture concerning the spectral gap \cite{friedman2003}.
+The word \emph{tangle} was first coined by Friedman his proof of Alon's conjecture related to the spectral gap of large random regular graphs \cite{friedman2003}.
 The word was later used by Bordenave with a different meaning, but with the same purpose of discarding a set of small probability of ``bad graphs'' \cite{bordenave2020}.
-In this paper we use the notion of tangles introduced in \cite{monk2021a} for hyperbolic surfaces, which is closer to Bordenave's.
 In the recent work of Huang and Yau on the fine spectral statistics of random regular graphs, it is again necessary to condition on a subset of the full set of regular graphs (the subset $\bar \Omega$ of \cite[Definition 1.1]{HuangYau}), characterized by the absence of too many cycles in balls of a certain radius.